leynos/lag-complexity/docs/lag-complexity-function-design.md

 foundational choice that enhances the testability, maintainability, and scalability of the entire AI ecosystem it serves.

-## 1. Crate Architecture and Public API
+## 1. Crate architecture and public API

 The architecture of the `lag_complexity` crate is designed for modularity, performance, and ergonomic use.
 It provides a clear separation of concerns